<< Previous wine Next wine >>

-WHAT MAKES THIS WINE UNIQUE?
-A single vineyard planted in 1905.
+Made from grapes grown in a single vineyard planted since 1905 in his grandmother's backyard, Salvora is the first wine that winemaker Rodrigo Mendez ever drank.
 100% Indigenous yeast fermentation.
 The wines are fermented and aged without controlling the temperature in old wood vessels.

-PAIRING SUGGESTIONS: Albariños have a fresh, citrus, tangy character that makes them pair wonderfully with all kinds of shellfish and seafood.
+Albarinos have a fresh, citrus, tangy character that makes them pair wonderfully with all kinds of shellfish and seafood.
 In Galicia, cockles, razor clams, oysters, clams, octopus and squid are common local dishes, all a great match for this wine.
 This wine also has the clean acidity necessary to allow it to pair well with some Thai, Vietnamese and Chinese dishes.

 333 cases (6 pack)

 The soil here is 75% granite and 25% sandy soil.
 The landscape is low undulating hills and the vineyards are planted on the slopes and on the flat valley floors.
 This area's climatic conditions give this wine an “Atlantic” character.
 Of the 5 subzones in Rías Baixas, Val do Salnes is the coolest due to the proximity of the Atlantic Ocean.
 Yearly rainfall is above 1,700 millimeters (66 inches), or what one would expect in one of the wettest regions in Spain.
 The area is quite foggy with an average temperature from April-October of 63.4F.

 Light brilliant yellow.
 Ripe, mineral-accented pear, orange zest, white flowers and ginger on the fragrant nose; notes of honey and smoky lees add complexity.
 Lush orchard and pit fruit flavors gain depth and spiciness with air, picking up a zestier Meyer lemon nuance on the back half.
 The pear note carries strongly through the seamless, impressively long finish, which shows excellent clarity and bright mineral cut.-- Josh Raynolds.